13 Mar A clear guide to Home Surveys

 The report includes all the features in an RICS Building Survey, plus a more extensive inspection.
 In addition to this, a valuation and insurance reinstatement figure are provided as well as, if requested, estimated costs of repairs.
 A Watsons Building Survey will aim to provide you with all the information you need in order to make a purchase decision, and will suit any domestic residential property in any condition.

 We cannot emphasise enough the importance of having a survey carried out.
 While this may add to costs, it really is an investment for the future, and can avoid the need for significant unexpected expenditure at a later date.
-At Watsons we offer a personal service tailored to the individual needs of our clients, and have the expertise you need to be confident that you’re receiving the best advice.
-The recent expansion of our surveying services into Peterborough, Lincoln, Newcastle and surrounding areas in the North East, means we can bring high-quality surveying to more customers than ever before along the East Coast.
+At Watsons we offer a personal service tailored to the individual needs of our clients, and have the expertise you need to be confident that you’re receiving the right and best advice.
+The recent expansion of our surveying services into Sheffield, Derby and surrounding areas in the North East, means we can bring high-quality surveying to more customers than ever before along the East Coast.

 For further information about our services or obtain a quote, please call our team on 01603 751577 or email firstname.lastname@example.org